-Click Start, then Shutdown, then select either Shutdown to begin an orderly shutdown, or Full Restart to do an orderly shutdown and restart (without a full power down).
+Click Start, then Shutdown, to begin an orderly shutdown, or Full Restart to do an orderly shutdown and restart (without a full power down).

 Alternatively, momentarily pressing the front panel power button will cause the system to begin an orderly shutdown.
 The server will acknowledge the button press with an audible beep and the front panel lights will begin to flash together.
 Any operation in progress will be halted, and any unsaved work will be lost.